ArchipelagoMW/Archipelago/worlds/sc2wol/docs/setup_en.md

 ## Running in macOS

 To run StarCraft 2 through Archipelago in macOS, you will need to run the client via source as seen here: [macOS Guide](https://archipelago.gg/tutorial/Archipelago/mac/en).
-Note: when running the client, you will need to run the command `sudo python3 Starcraft2Client.py`.
+Note: when running the client, you will need to run the command `python3 Starcraft2Client.py`.
 This is done to make sure that `/download_data` works correctly.

 ## Running in Linux